The Castle of Perseverance: Drawing

-The earliest drawing of a stage and set design in England, along with the earliest known written reference to theatrical props, is preserved in the manuscript."Castle of Perseverance, In the centre of the drawing is the castle from the play's title.
+The earliest drawing of a stage and set design in England, along with the earliest known written reference to theatrical props, is preserved in the manuscript.
+In the centre of the drawing is the castle from the play's title.
 The writing above the castle explicitly says that the audience should not sit in the area.
 At the base of the castle is a bed on which Mankind rests.
 The circle around the castle is labelled as a ditch, which the audience should not cross.

 The five short text blocks around the circle label scaffolds for some of the characters, including God, Belial, and World.
 The map is oriented with north towards the bottom, which suggests that it is not merely some abstract suggestion by the playwright or scribe, but rather a real set design that may have been implemented.

 Whether the drawing truly represents theatre in the round or not is debatable.
 Although the ditch circles the castle completely and it is stated that the audience should not cross it, nowhere does the text state that the audience should sit on all sides of the play.
 It is possible that they sat on only one or some of the sides.

+Themes

-ThemesThe Castle of Perseverance shows the progression of Mankind from birth to death, illustrating his temptations and the process necessary for Christian salvation.
+The Castle of Perseverance shows the progression of Mankind from birth to death, illustrating his temptations and the process necessary for Christian salvation.
 The play pictures men in this world as besieged on all sides by sin with the only comfort and salvation coming from virtues.
 The play is allegorical battle between good and evil over the soul of mankind.
 The two sides are equal, with 15 good characters balanced against 15 bad characters.